laminas/laminas-feed/docs/book/pubsubhubbub.md

 ## Architecture

-`Zend\Feed\PubSubHubbub` implements two sides of the Pubsubhubbub 0.2/0.3
+`Laminas\Feed\PubSubHubbub` implements two sides of the Pubsubhubbub 0.2/0.3
 Specification: a Publisher and a Subscriber.
 It does not currently implement a Hub Server.